r-k-/TiCorTreat/README.md

 Timer for COR long treatment
 ============================

-Plays music and adds bell every 3 minutes when the reiki treatment is started.
+Player for suitable music for reiki treatment that adds bell every 3 minutes when the treatment is started.